 Finally, the problem could be something a little more complex, like a broken part you can’t see.
 In that case, it’s best to leave the diagnosis and repair to a licensed and certified HVAC contractor.

 If you’ve tried all of the DIY fixes mentioned above and none have done the trick, it’s time to call in a pro.
-Contact Weather Makers, Inc. to schedule the HVAC maintenance or repair your system needs by calling 757-263-4869.
+Contact Weather Makers, Inc. to schedule furnace repairs or maintenance.

 Image provided by Shutterstock